roman-milk/roman-milk.github.io/controlling-dawn.md

  The sight of the sharp teeth holding the delicate, pink morsel was priceless.
 Nobody moved or nobody breathed when Brenda pulled on the clitty and stretched it outward like a thick elastic band.
 When the goddess cried, the crowd cried out loud.
 They cheered, as the rapist used her fingers like a weapon, and fucked the helpless woman.
 It was an orgasm they would all remember, especially when their coveted friend joined the fray.

  Ray couldn't miss a glorious opportunity to display his control.
 He was like a cat sneaking into the room, as he hovered next to the bed.
 He leaned close to Dawn and put his face next to hers.
 "Can you hear them?
 They all want the pretty slut to get fucked by her young mistress."
-Report_Story #5